 Ingredients

-For the cake:
+For the Cake:

 - 4 oz unsweetened baking chocolate

-- 3/4 cup pure maple syrup (or honey)
+- 3/4 cup pure maple syrup

-- 3 eggs
+- 3 large eggs

 - 1/4 cup unsweetened cocoa powder*

-- 1/2 tsp vanilla extract
+- 1/2 teaspoon vanilla extract

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1 (10oz) package of frozen raspberries, slightly thawed (or 10oz fresh raspberries)
+- 1 (10 oz) package of frozen raspberries, slightly thawed (or 10 oz fresh raspberries)

-- 2–3 Tbsp honey
+- 2-3 Tablespoons honey

 Instructions

-- Prepare your pan.
-Grease an 8 or 9 inch springform pan, or grease an 8 or 9 inch round cake pan.
-If using a cake pan instead of a springform, cut two long strips of parchment paper and make an “X” on the bottom of the pan.
-Fold them over the edge of the pan a bit so they don’t flop right into your batter.
-Then, layer in a circle that’s been cut to fit the bottom of your pan (I just trace the pan on parchment and cut it out).
-When the cake has cooled a few minutes on a cooling rack, you’ll use the “X” strips as handles to lift the cake out.
+- Preheat & Prep.
+To start, preheat the oven to 375 degrees F. Grease an 8 or 9 inch springform pan, or grease an 8 or 9 inch round cake pan.
+If using a cake pan instead of a springform, cut two long strips of parchment paper and make an "X" on the bottom of the pan.
+Fold them over the edge of the pan a bit so they don't flop right into your batter.
+Then, layer in a circle that's been cut to fit the bottom of your pan (I just trace the pan on parchment and cut it out).
+When the cake has cooled a few minutes on a cooling rack, you'll use the "X" strips as handles to lift the cake out.

-- If you’ve used a springform pan, you’ll open the ring and allow the cake to finish cooling on the cooling rack that way.
-If you’ve used the parchment trick, use the “handles” you made with the parchment to gently lift the cake out and transfer to a cooling rack.
+- Bake 15-20 minutes, or until the middle is just set. (if using a 9 inch pan, you'll want to check it at 13-15 minutes as it may cook slightly faster) Remove from oven and allow to cool 5-10 minutes in the pan before transferring out of the pan and onto a cooling rack.
+If you've used a springform pan, you'll open the ring and allow the cake to finish cooling on the cooling rack that way.
+If you've used the parchment trick, use the "handles" you made with the parchment to gently lift the cake out and transfer to a cooling rack.

 - Strain the mixture through a fine mesh strainer to remove the seeds and refrigerate until ready to serve!